 Labor Bar is a fun, science-themed bar where the bartenders wear lab coats and cocktails, and strange-looking shots are served in various chemistry beakers.
 It is a casual place with a funky menu!

 Tallinn has a surprising number of escape rooms for the size of the city.
 With plenty of options, I’ll suggest the two highest-rated ones (though they all had a ridiculously high rating for an escape room), GetAway Zone and ILocked.

 Tallinn also has a lot of museums.
 The most popular is probably the KGB Museum and or the two different maritime museums.
 Those are all great museums to get your geek feet wet and all, but if you want to geek out, did you know that there is a museum of Orders and Knighthood or a science museum called the Energy Discovery Center?
-Both are great off the beaten path options that are geektastic.
+Both are great off-the-beaten-path options that are geektastic.

 Baasjaam – Virtuaalreaalsuse Keskus (VR Room)

 Baasjaam is a VR gaming center, where all you need to do is show up, put your VR headset on (provided), and get lost in the matrix.
-The indoor activity is perfect for a rainy day or as an addition for more extended stays in Tallinn.
+The indoor activity is perfect for a rainy day or as an addition to more extended stays in Tallinn.

 Geek Nation Tours Frostgrave